anytizer/nepalify.wp/README.md

 # nepalify.wp
-A WordPress plguin.
+A WordPress plugin.

-Creates provinces, zones and districts of Nepal as WordPress categories when you just activate this plugin.
+Creates zones and districts of Nepal as WordPress categories when you just activate this plugin.

 ## Purpose

- * To serve location specific blogs like country news
+ * To serve location specific blog (country news for Nepal)
- * Complete list; avoid mistakes during manual data entry
+ * Complete list; to avoid mistakes during manual data entry of location names
- * To provide location names with correct spellings
+ * To be free of spelling errors in the names

 ## Download
-You can download this plugin from [offcial directory](https://wordpress.org/plugins/nepalify/).
+You can download this plugin from [official directory](https://wordpress.org/plugins/nepalify/).